Skip to:

-Future engineers living on the Gulf Coast now have an affordable option for earning a world-renowned education close to home.
-The Bagley College of Engineering at Mississippi State University is now offering three Bachelor of Science degrees through a collaboration with Mississippi Gulf Coast Community College.
+Future Engineers living in South Mississippi, South Alabama, and Louisiana now have an affordable option for earning a world-renowned education close to home.
+The Bagley College of Engineering at Mississippi State University is now offering three Bachelor of Science degrees in Gautier, Mississippi.

 Mississippi State University entrance requirements